Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Extended Euclidean Algorithm.md

 }
 /*
 Find LCM of rational numbers
-Input : vect[] = {2/7, 3/14, 5/3}, Output : 30/1
-**Solution** First find the lcm of all numerator of rational number then find the gcd of all the denominator of rational number then divide lcm of all numerator/ gcd of all the denominator then Reduce the fraction to Lowest Fraction this the lcm of rational number’s.
       LCM of all the numerator of Rational number's LCM = -----------------------------------------------
       GCD of all the denominator of Rational number's